Skip to Content

 Proposals will be evaluated on the extent to which they

 • focus on issue(s) related to college student transitions.
-Though all issues related to college student transitions will be considered, special consideration will be given to proposals addressing transitions outside of the first year of college.
+Though all issues related to college student transitions will be considered, special consideration will be given to proposals addressing transitions outside of the first-year of college.

 • clearly articulate a strong research design.
 Qualitative, quantitative, and mixed-method studies will be considered.
 Methodology must be appropriate for the research question(s).

 • explore unique issues, subjects, analysis, participants and/or sample.
-Research must be original work of the investigators and may not have been reported elsewhere.
+Research must be the original work of the investigators and may not have been reported elsewhere.

 Challenge the conventional.
 Create the exceptional.
 No Limits.